Dates: May 25-July 4, 2021

 Program on German literature or culture, making use of the city of Münster, to be worked out in consultation with the instructor.

-- May 20 Arrival in Frankfurt; morning bus trip to Wartburg.
+- May 26 Arrival in Frankfurt; morning bus trip to Wartburg and Eisenach

-- May 21 Tour of Erfurt; trip to Buchenwald and Weimar.
+- May 27 Tour of Erfurt; trip to Buchenwald

-- May 22 Trip to Weimar (Nietzsche Haus, Goethe Haus); bus trip to Münster.
+- May 28 Trip to Weimar (Nietzsche Haus, Goethe Haus); bus trip to Münster

-- May 25-June 24 Living and courses in Münster.
+- May 28-June 30 Living and courses in Münster.

 ACCOMMODATIONS and MEALS

-Students will live with a German family or in a student apartment during the Münster portion of the program.
+Students will live with a German family during the Münster portion of the program.
 In travel portions of the program, students will reside in shared hotel rooms.
-Most meals are provided by the program.
+Most meals, except lunches, are provided by the program.

-Flights are not included in the estimated cost, but will be included in most students' final cost.
-Once the size of the group has been determined, the Office of Global Education will organize a group flight for the program.
+Flights are not included in the estimated cost, but will be included in the students' final cost if they opt for the group flight.
+Once the size of the group has been determined, the Office of Global Education will organize the group flight.
 All students are encouraged to join the group flight and must work with Dr. Widdows to make any alternative arrangements.
 Faculty will accompany students on the group flight.

 PASSPORTS and VISAS

-Students will need a valid passport to leave the U.S; the passport must also be valid for at least six months after the program return date of June 28, 2020.
+Students will need a valid passport to leave the U.S; the passport must also be valid for at least six months after the program return date of July 4, 2021.
 Students who do not already have a passport or need to renew theirs are advised to apply for one as soon as they are accepted into the program.
-Processing times can take up to eight weeks.
+In normal times, processing can take up to eight weeks.
 For more information, please review the State Department's website: http://travel.state.gov

 U.S. citizens do not need a visa for stays of 90 days or less: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Germany.html